leungcalvin/graspy/README.md

 # graspy
-A python wrapper for GRASP 2018 atomic structure calculations.
+A python wrapper for atomic structure calculations with GRASP 2018.

-This package provides a Python interface to the GRASP 2018 program.
+This package provides a Python interface to the GRASP 2018 program, which implements multiconfiguration Dirac-Hartree-Fock + Configuration Interaction calculations on single-atom systems.
 The goal is to make complex GRASP calculations easier for the newcomer to implement.
-## Why Graspy?
+## Why Use GRASPy?
+Relativistic atomic structure calculations are both complex and computationally intensive.
+At many points in the multi-step calculationThere are many ways to reduce the many-body problem of interest to a tractable computation.

-Scientifically, we hope this package will facilitate automate exploration of the computational parameter space with tools in python like `itertools` in order to reach acceptable agreement with experimental data, which is especially difficult for heavy, many-electron atomic systems.
+We hope this package will facilitate automatic exploration of the computational parameter space using tools in python like `itertools` in order to reach acceptable consistency with experimental spectroscopy data, which is especially difficult for heavy, many-electron atomic systems and requires much trial and error.

-We hope that condensing complex GRASP calculations into single files will make it easy to share calculation results with others as part of e.g. publications, and make these difficult, complex calculations fully reproducible and transparent.
+We hope that condensing complex GRASP calculations into single Python scripts will make it easy to share calculation results with others as part of publications, and make these difficult, complex calculations fully reproducible and transparent to other members of the community.

 ## Architecture
 Instead of executing a bunch of shell scripts in a particular folder as is documented in the GRASP 2018 manual, we introduce an object-oriented framework for inputting parameters to GRASP routines.

-Each routine is an object, which takes in input files, some user-specified parameters, and returns some output files.
+Each routine offered in GRASP 2018 is an object, which takes in input files, some user-specified parameters, and returns some output files.
 Creation of an object allows users to specify calculation parameters which were previously inputted through a config file for each script execution.
-Graspy checks that all input files are present at runtime, and then runs the calculation, printing output to the terminal--just as if you were running GRASP from the command line.
+At runtime, GRASPy checks that all input files are present, and then runs the calculation in a specified working directory, printing output to the terminal--just as if you were running GRASP from the command line manually.
-When you want to execute the calculation, a working directory can be specified in order to keep intermediate results of exploratory calculations separate.

 ## Current State
-So far, the following GRASP routines have working interfaces for default optionsets, and some work is being done to implement non-default calculation settings for many of these routines, e.g. the zero- and first-order space formalism in `rangular`.
+So far, the following GRASP routines have working interfaces for default optionsets, and some work is being done to implement non-default calculation settings for many of these routines.

 ```
 rnucleus